 As someone who plays a lot of card games, both for this website and because I lack self control, I go through waves of focusing on different games while other take a back seat.
 So while I was focused on the Living Card Game organised play season, Force of Will took a back seat for a bit and I didn’t chase much of Legacy Lost, the previous set.
 Still one of my favourite collectible games, I was excited to jump back into Force of Will with Return of the Dragon Emperor.
-And man, what a set to jump back in!
+And man, what a set to jump back in with!

-The biggest high impact cards of every new set is of course new rulers, so I will go over the other four in this set besides Toby’s triple sided dragon man.
+The biggest high impact cards of every new set are of course new rulers, so I will go over the other four in this set besides Toby’s triple sided dragon man.
 Let’s start with the one I got, the new Millium, Successor of the Dragon Crest

 .
 Like his older counterpart, the prince is still up to his dice rolling tricks with the ‘Force’ mechanic.
 This is a divisive mechanic, with some players understandably turned off by rolling dice in a competitive CCG.
-I’ve find Force of Will’s version to be fun though and in my opinion, not too oppressive.
+I find Force of Will’s version to be fun though and in my opinion, not too oppressive.
 That being said, I see little room for any Force deck to be top tier and I fear the new Millium might be the same.
-Mostly, I am concerned that his judgement cost maybe too high, even with the discount.
+Mostly, I am concerned that his judgement cost being too high, even with the discount.
 Force being a risk/reward mechanic, it seems weird to me that Millium discourages the gamble of early flips with eight or so dragon tokens on it by having to pay five Will for the flip.
 Since Millium don’t lose the dragon counters when you flip, it’s an option to use High Speed Dash

-to flip him back and judgement again but once again the judgement cost is pretty prohibitive.
+to flip him back and use judgement again, but once again the judgement cost is pretty prohibitive.
 If you are someone who’d like to play it safe though, you’d wait until 12 or even 16 dragon counters and hope to land that field wipe, preferably for the win.
 But there’s the rub.
 Millium’s dragon side is not imperishable and Force of Will has plenty of cards in the meta to ruin a J-Ruler’s day.
-Even if you are getting yourself 3+ dragon tokens a turn, it give the opponent plenty of time to set up an answer to your judgment in a competitive environment while you are too busy spending all your resources on triggering force cards.
+Even if you are getting yourself 3+ dragon tokens a turn, it gives the opponent plenty of time to set up an answer to your judgment in a competitive environment while you are too busy spending all your resources on triggering force cards.

 The other force cards in the set are also the reason I am a bit torn on this rule.
 Don’t get me wrong, there are plenty of great force cards in this set.
-Almerius, Summer of Sprits for example will have you salivating at the idea of gaining 1200 life and grabbing three spirits add up to six total cost, maybe even 12 with a Pandora out.
+Almerius, Summer of Spirits for example will have you salivating at the idea of gaining 1200 life and grabbing three spirits which add up to six total cost, maybe even 12 with a Pandora out.
 But of course, it seems obvious that if you want to use that trick, you should be running a spirit deck and on closer inspection, none of the spirit cards have the force keyword.
 So the best force cards in this set kind of don’t interact well with this ruler.
 Another surprise is that most new Force cards in this set are Dragonoids which Millium doesn’t seem to have any affinity for.
-If you recall all the Force support for the old Millium were fairy tales and humans that buff fairy tales.
+If you recall, all the Force support for the old Millium were fairy tales and humans that buff fairy tales.
 So it also seems a bit hard to combine the older Force cards with the newer ones.
-It will need time to confirm of course but my first impression is that Millium will be a fun ruler that probably won’t break into tier one.
+It will need time to confirm, of course, but my first impression is that Millium will be a fun ruler that probably won’t break into tier one.
 That being said, I don’t think Millium is bad by any means.
 Even if you don’t land the forty token trigger, flipping into a massive flying J-ruler still has its advantages.
-Just make sure you have means to give your new shiny dragon imperishable or have a Wind Secluded Refuge ready for when he emerge, covered in tokens.
+Just make sure you have means to give your new shiny dragon imperishable or have a Wind Secluded Refuge ready for when he emerges, covered in tokens.

 Now I want to quickly cover the other three rulers in this set.
 Poor little Gill Lapis here is over shadowed by the triple changing daddy Gill.
-He is an interesting one with his early game being quite oppressive with its removal but when he flip he will be giving back the removed cards as cost for his abilities.
+He is an interesting one with his early game being quite oppressive with its removal but when he flips he will be giving back the removed cards as cost for his abilities.
 Those abilities seem worth it of course, but I feel there will be situations where a card you put back in your opponent’s deck will be used to crush you into sadness.
 His ability to play their removed cards might also be situational depending on what you end up removing.
 All in all, I feel I am currently not in a position to make a value judgement on Lapis here as his worth will mostly be dependent on how vulnerable decks in the meta are to his tricks.

 That’s it from us on this new and exciting set.
 As we play around with cards from this set more, keep an eye out here for more Force of Will coverage.